 Supplies: To begin this aroma journey, you'll need to stock up on a few supplies.
 Think of your perfumery ingredients as if they are a collection of paints.
 Like strokes of color on a canvas, it's fun to have a variety of scents to layer while blending, including several top, middle, and bottom notes.
-These essential oil kits are a wonderful way to get started but don't miss this 30% off sale on some of my favorite aromatherapy products happening now.
+These essential oil kits are a wonderful way to get started.
 You'll also want a few bases, like organic hydrosols, organic witch hazel extract, or plain vodka.
-I really like to have these little amber vials handy for making test blends and this cobalt blue bottle with mister top for the finished recipe.
+I really like to have little amber vials handy for making test blends and a cobalt blue bottle with mister top for the finished recipe.

 Formulate: Once you have an essential oil blend you love, it's time to make the body spray.
 Use a hydrosol for the base to give your blend extra complexity or go for a neutral option, like vodka or witch hazel extract.
 Calculate a 2% dilution for the size of your spray bottle and mix up a batch of your essential oil blend.
 To simplify this process, multiply 12 drops of the blend per ounce of base carrier.
 So, if you have a 4oz spray bottle, use 48 total drops of your essential oil blend.
 Carefully count each drop as you drip the blend into your base and then shake well.
 Congrats!
 Your body spray is ready to be enjoyed.
 It's that easy!